AlerianEmperor/LuxRenderer/README.md

 Lux Render is a rendering system which is capable of rendering high quality, life-like images and cover most of the content in pbrt v3, mean while easier to read than pbrt

+Thank you yuexiae for the star, I am really appreciated, have a good day!

 # Featuring

 - Unidrectional Path Tracing with NEE.